The Centre for Fundamental Rights is honoured to welcome Ayelet Shachar for a talk on shifting borders in the time of Covid-19.

-Ayelet Shachar is Director at the Max Planck Institute for the Study of Religious and Ethnic Diversity, where she heads the Ethics, Law, and Politics Department.
-Before joining the Max Planck Society, Shachar held the Canada Research Chair in Citizenship and Multiculturalism at the University of Toronto, Faculty of Law, and was also the Leah Kaplan Visiting Professor in Human Rights at Stanford Law School and the Jeremiah Smith Jr. Visiting Professor at Harvard Law School.
-She earned her LL.M. and J.S.D from Yale University.
-Shachar is the author of Multicultural Jurisdictions: Cultural Differences and Women’s Rights (Cambridge University Press, 2001, 2009) - winner of the American Political Science Association Foundations of Political Theory Best First Book Award; The Birthright Lottery: Citizenship and Global Inequality (Harvard University Press, 2009) - named 2010 International Ethics Notable Book in recognition of its “superior scholarship and contribution to the field of international ethics;” The Shifting Border: Legal Cartographies of Migration and Mobility (Critical Powers Series, 2020); and the lead editor of the Oxford Handbook of Citizenship (Oxford University Press, 2017, 2020) as well as over seventy-five articles and book chapters on citizenship theory, immigration law, multiculturalism and women’s rights, family law and religion in a comparative perspective, highly skilled migration, the shifting border and global inequality.
+Ayelet Shachar is Professor of Law, Political Science, and Global Affairs at the University of Toronto, and the holder of the R.F.
+Harney Chair in Ethnic, Immigration and Pluralism Studies at the University of Toronto, where she directs the Harney Program at the Munk School of Global Affairs & Public Policy.
+She was Director of the Department of Ethics, Law and Politics of the Institute for the Study of Religious and Ethnic Diversity from 2015 to 2020.
+She is the author of The shifting border: Legal cartographies of migration and mobility (Manchester University Press, 2020) Multicultural Jurisdictions: Cultural Differences and Women’s Rights (Cambridge University Press, 2001, 2009) - winner of the American Political Science Association Foundations of Political Theory Best First Book Award; The Birthright Lottery: Citizenship and Global Inequality (Harvard University Press, 2009) - named 2010 International Ethics Notable Book in recognition of its “superior scholarship and contribution to the field of international ethics;” The Shifting Border: Legal Cartographies of Migration and Mobility (Critical Powers Series, 2020); and the lead editor of the Oxford Handbook of Citizenship (Oxford University Press, 2017, 2020) as well as over seventy-five articles and book chapters on citizenship theory, immigration law, multiculturalism and women’s rights, family law and religion in a comparative perspective, highly skilled migration, the shifting border and global inequality.
 She is the recipient of excellence awards in four different countries (Canada, Germany, Israel, and the United States), the most recent of which is the Gottfried Wilhelm Leibniz Prize.

 The discussion will be moderated by Cathryn Costello, Professor of Fundamental Rights and Co-Director of the Centre for Fundamental Rights at the Hertie School.